 We love pretend play!
 My kids can happily spend hours imagining and playing together and I love to see what scenarios they come up with.
-They also love dressing up so we were excited that Sprout sent us some craft supplies to use to make our own costumes in honor of the new season of The Chica Show!
+They also love dressing up so we were excited that Sprout sent us some craft supplies to use to make our own costumes to encourage kids to dress up and play!

 They sent us a box of supplies and instruction cards and the kids (and their Nana) used them to come up with their own version of a pirate, a scientist, and a super hero!